Charles, Duke of Vendôme: Pavia

 The duc de Vendôme complained to the regent Louise in a letter of 30 January 1525 that he had only received 18,000 livres for the pay of his infantry and light horse.
 He highlighted to the regent that this money would last only a month and cause desertions from garrisons.

-As the Imperials abandoned Milan, François was able to enter the city without a fight.
+As the Imperials abandoned Milan, Francis was able to enter the city without a fight.
 The king resolved to lay siege to Pavia, a well fortified town.
 The bombardment of the place began on 6 November.
 Come January 1525, the Imperial commanders were in a situation where they needed a quick victory lest they face the dissolution of their soldiers due to lack of pay.
 On 24 February the French were drawn into a catastrophic battle outside the city.
 The battle constituted the most thorough destruction of the French nobility since Agincourt over a century earlier.
 Of the 1,400 men-at-arms present, only 400 escaped the carnage.
 1,200 Frenchmen were killed, and a further 10,000 taken as prisoners, among them the king and Vendôme's brother the comte de Saint-Pol (though the latter would escape in May).

 The disastrous battle of Pavia arrived at a poor time, coinciding as it did with the death of Vendôme's deputy, Pont-Rémy in a minor battle around Hesdin in February 1525.
 Word reached Vendôme of what had transpired in Pavia on 7 March.
 The prince replaced Pont-Rémy in his captaincy of Montreuil with his brother the seigneur de Bernieulles.